RingCentral Video Makes Its Awaited Debut

 RCV adds to the video solutions glut… Cisco Webex Meetings, Avaya Spaces, GoToMeeting, Zoom, which has long been RingCentral’s video partner, and many more.
 In its press release, RingCentral described its differentiator as being unified, fast, trusted, reliable, global, open, and smart.
 It certainly hit all the buzzwords, and this comes across as very “me too.”
 No offense intended to RingCentral, but every video vendor claims to be these things.

 During an analyst briefing, I had the opportunity to use RCV and see how it worked.
 My take is that it’s a solid, albeit very basic, video offering — a “Skype merged with Zoom lite” aesthetic.
 The user interface is a black screen with some video tiles.
-People can use it to meet, but the product has no-persistent chat and recording capabilities.
+People can use it to meet, and the product has persistent chat and recording capabilities, for a couple of advanced features.
 In fairness, Zoom has a similar plain look and feel, but people like it because it just works and works well.
 Time will tell if RCV will have the same kind of response.

 An interesting aspect of RCV will be how it handles room systems.
 Zoom has done considerable work to make the Zoom Room experience a seamless one, and.
 RingCentral should be prioritizing work on the RCV-based room system it has in beta.
 This room system will be for customers that sign on for RCV.